OHNLP/MedTagger/README.md

 # MedTagger

-MedTagger contains a suite of programs that the Mayo Clinic NLP program has developed in the past three years.
+MedTagger contains a suite of programs that the Mayo Clinic NLP program has developed in 2013.
 It includes three major components: MedTagger for indexing based on dictionaries, MedTaggerIE for information extraction based on patterns, and MedTaggerML for machine learning-based named entity recognition.